-The discount rate used to calculate the total pension asset/(liability) was 5.9% for the measurement date March 31, 2022.
+The discount rate used to calculate the total pension asset/(liability) was 5.9% for the measurement dates March 31, 2023 and 2022, respectively.
 The projection of cash flows used to determine the discount rate assumes that contributions from plan members will be made at the current contribution rates and that contributions from employers will be made at statutorily required rates, actuarially determined.
 Based upon the assumptions, the System's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension asset/(liability).